jawache/principles-green/src/principles/networking.md

 *   The number of hops between network devices
 *   The energy efficiency of the network devices
 *   The carbon intensity of energy in the region of each device at the time the data is transmitted.
+*   The network protocol used to coordinate data transmission - e.g. multiplex, header compression, TLS/Quic